 As identified in the FATF Report to the G20 Finance Ministers and Central Bank Governors on So-called Stablecoins, the use of a stablecoin or stablecoin network presents similar AML/CFT and OFAC risks that other large scale value transfer systems pose, including the "potential for anonymity, global reach, and layering of illicit funds."
-Furthermore, FATF notes that "one of the main use-cases" of stablecoins is their ability to facilitate more efficient cross-border transfers, elevating the digital asset risks associated with ML/TF and sanctions evasion.
-Stablecoin regulation and oversight is not standardized, resulting in some stablecoins falling outside the regulatory perimeter, thereby making users and the broader landscape vulnerable to financial crime risks.
-Furthermore, data from blockchain analytics providers points to outsized sanctions wallets.
+Furthermore, FATF notes that "one of the main use-cases" of stablecoins is their ability to facilitate more efficient cross-border transfers, elevating the digital asset risks associated with ML/TF and sanctions evasion.331 Stablecoin regulation and oversight is not standardized, resulting in some stablecoins falling outside the regulatory perimeter,332 thereby making users and the broader landscape vulnerable to financial crime risks.
+Furthermore, data from blockchain analytics providers points to outsized sanctions risks associated with stablecoins based on the overall value of assets held in OFAC-sanctioned wallets.333